SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 - Verify that the correct ports are opened.
 For gRPC this is typically 443, for LegacyRemotingConnection 8004 by default but this could be configured to another port.

 - Verify that the connection strings are correct.

-- Verify that all DataMiner Agents are running.
+- Verify that DMS.xml is correct on each agent.

 ### Useful links